 Around 550,000 people died in the US, but that may be a low estimate.
 21 million people died in the whole world, but that is probably a “gross underestimation”.

 - Read America’s Forgotten Pandemic: The Influenza of 1918 by Alfred W. Crosby.

-- Pale Horse, Pale Rider, by Katherine Anne Porter, New American Library of World Literature, 1962.
+- Read Pale Horse, Pale Rider, by Katherine Anne Porter.
 Three short novels.
 First published in 1939.
-The third one is about her experience with influenza.
+The third one is about her influenza experience.

-- They Came Like Swallows, novel by William Keepers Maxwell, Vintage Reprint Edition, 1997.
+- Read They Came Like Swallows, novel by William Keepers Maxwell.
 Originally published in 1937.
 Beautifully written.
 Keep the tissue box handy.

 Prohibition: 1920 to 1933

-- The Poisoner’s Handbook: Murder and the Birth of Jazz Age Forensic Medicine in Jazz Age New York, by Deborah Blum, Penguin, 2010.
-See the section on Wood Alcohol.
+- Read The Poisoner’s Handbook: Murder and the Birth of Jazz Age Forensic Medicine in Jazz Age New York, by Deborah Blum.
+PBS American Experience.
 Dr. Charles Norris, the first trained medical examiner in New York City, worried about the rise in the number of deaths attributed to methyl alcohol as a result of Prohibition.
-The government added it to liquor as a means to prevent drinking.
-But people drank anyway and died.
+The always-available arsenic and other poisons discussed.

-- Smugglers, Bootleggers, and Scofflaws: Prohibition and New York City, by Ellen NicKenzie Lawson, State University of New York Press, 2013.
-Information about rum running, neighborhood gangs, and speakeasies in New York City during Prohibition.
+- Read Smugglers, Bootleggers, and Scofflaws: Prohibition and New York City by Ellen NicKenzie Lawson.
+Information about rum running, neighborhood gangs, and speakeasies in New York City.